forcedotcom/datacloud-customcode-python-sdk/README.md

 > The example entrypoint.py requires a `Account_Home__dll` DLO to be present.
 And in order to deploy the script (next step), the output DLO (which is `Account_Home_copy__dll` in the example entrypoint.py) also needs to exist and be in the same dataspace as `Account_Home__dll`.

 After modifying the `entrypoint.py` as needed, using any dependencies you add in the `.venv` virtual environment, you can run this script in Data Cloud:

+**Adding Dependencies**: To add new dependencies:
+1. Make sure your virtual environment is activated
+2. Add dependencies to `requirements.txt`
+3. Run `pip install -r requirements.txt`
+4. The SDK automatically packages all dependencies when you run `datacustomcode zip`

 ```zsh
 datacustomcode scan ./payload/entrypoint.py
 datacustomcode deploy --path ./payload --name my_custom_script